stridecolossus/JOVE/doc/blog/part 2 - triangle demo/pipeline.md

 }
 ```

-which is simply passed through to the next stage:
+which is simply passed through to the next stage by the fragment shader:

 ```C
 #version 450